Hillary34/alx-system_engineering-devops/0x01-shell_permissions/README.md

-how to set mode of the file hello to be the same as olleh mode
+how to add execute permission to all subdirectories of the current directory for the owner, the group owner and all other users